 - Stores critical job-related documents like job descriptions and interview evaluation forms

-- Stores applicant data and attachments like references or a candidate’s portfolio
+- Stores applicant data and attachments, like references or portfolios

-- Helps you identify and sort qualified vs. unqualified candidates quickly
+- Helps you quickly identify and sort qualified versus unqualified candidates

 - Allows you to link qualified applicants to open positions

-- Makes it easy for you to communicate with applicants at all stages of the recruitment process
+- Makes it easy for you to communicate with applicants at all stages of the process

-- Has software integrations with social media and job boards
+- Has software integrations to social media and job boards

 - Provides reporting capabilities